arbaazt21/arbaazt21/README.md

 ### 🛠️ Tech Stack:
-- Languages: Python, R, SQL
+- Languages: Python, SQL
 - Frameworks: TensorFlow, PyTorch, Scikit-learn
-- Tools: Jupyter, Pandas, NumPy, Matplotlib
+- Tools: Jupyter, Pandas, NumPy, Matplotlib, Seaborn

 - Keeping up with the latest research in AI and ML.
 - Experimenting with cutting-edge techniques in deep learning and NLP.